humanprotocol/hmt-escrow/README.md

 cd contracts && yarn && yarn deploy
 ```

-At this point we have a Local Testnet running and our contracts deployed to this testnet.
+At this point we have a Local Testnet running with our contracts deployed to this testnet.
 The next step is to configure Metamask to work with our Local Testnet.

 ### Metamask Configuration for Local Testnet